shoeffner/ann3depth/docs/documentation.md

 One major disadvantage of the approach presented in this report is that we submit jobs to specific hosts rather than specific queues.
-This can result in race conditionswhen other jobs already start on the same host, or result in suboptimal usage of resources, as currently we just request a fix amount of RAM rather than just specifying numbers per node type.
+This can result in race conditions when other jobs already start on the same host, or result in suboptimal usage of resources, as currently we just request a fix amount of RAM rather than just specifying numbers per node type.
 If one would take the time and write a keepalive script which just starts any nodes which are